bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.07 Example 4: Custom Animations - Part 1." />

-Next, for example 4, we&apos;re going to look at some of the custom animations you can use in **jQuery** and over here I have my example four file open, and you&apos;ll notice that the HTML and the CSS have changed just a little bit.
+Next, for example 4, we&apos;re going to look at some of the custom animations you can use in <b>jQuery</b> and over here I have my example four file open, and you&apos;ll notice that the HTML and the CSS have changed just a little bit.